 Tides4fishing allows you to make tide predictions for Stornoway (Isle of Lewis) years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first low tide was at 1:40 h and the next low tide at 14:00 h.
-The first high tide was at 7:35 h and the next high tide at 19:55 h.
+In the high tide and low tide chart, we can see that the first high tide was at 5:30 h and the next high tide will be at 17:45 h.
+The first low tide was at 11:45 h and the next low tide will be at 23:55 h.

-The lunar phase is a Waxing Crescent.
-Today we had 7 hours and 17 minutes of sun.
-The solar transit was at 12:12 h and the length of time the moon will be visible will be 7 hours and 52 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 8 hours and 20 minutes of sun.
+The solar transit is at 12:39 h and the length of time the moon will be visible will be 15 hours and 49 minutes.

-The tidal coefficient today is 90.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 85.
-The tide heights today are 0.9 m, 5.1 m, 1.0 m and 4.8 m.
+The tidal coefficient today is 72, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 75 to end the day with a tidal coefficient of 78.
+The tide heights today are 4.3 m, 1.5 m, 4.3 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Stornoway (Isle of Lewis) which is of 5.5 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Stornoway (Isle of Lewis) tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Stornoway (Isle of Lewis) tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Stornoway (Isle of Lewis).
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: